JoeSz/ExopiteInViewPort/README.md

 ## jQuery plugin to check if the element is in the viewport.

-This is a self-contained jQuery plugin that helps to check if an element parcally of fully is in the viewport or not.
+This is a self-contained jQuery plugin that helps you to check if an element is partially or fully in the viewport or not.

 It provides a set of customizable callbacks to respond to various events: